PrinceKumarCodes/SmartUI_Calculator/README.md

-# 🎉 Interactive Calculator with Music Player 🎵
+# 🎉 Advanced Calculator with Built-in Music Player & Confetti Effects 🎵

 A **feature-rich calculator** that makes calculations fun and interactive!
 Built with **HTML, CSS, and JavaScript**, it includes **smooth animations, confetti effects, and sound feedback**.
 Plus, if you ever get bored while calculating, you can enjoy music with the built-in player!